frejanordsiek/hdf5storage/doc/source/storage_format.rst

 Structure Like Data
 -------------------

-When storing data that is MATLAB struct like (``dict`` or structured ``np.ndarray`` when :py:attr:`Options.structured_numpy_ndarray_as_struct` is set and none of its fields are of dtype ``'object'``), it is stored as an HDF5 Group with its contents of its fields written inside of the Group.
-For single element data (``dict`` or structured ``np.ndarray`` with only a single element), the fields are written to Datasets inside the Group.
+When storing data that is MATLAB struct like (``dict``, ``cl.OrderedDict``, or structured ``np.ndarray`` when :py:attr:`Options.structured_numpy_ndarray_as_struct` is set and none of its fields are of dtype ``'object'``), it is stored as an HDF5 Group with its contents of its fields written inside of the Group.
+For single element data (``dict``, ``cl.OrderedDict``, or structured ``np.ndarray`` with only a single element), the fields are written to Datasets inside the Group.
 For multi-element data, the elements for each field are written in :py:attr:`Options.group_for_references` and an HDF5 Reference array to all of those elements is written as a Dataset under the field name in the Groups.
 Othewise, it is written as is as a Dataset that is an HDF5 COMPOUND type.

 .. warning::